 Over the past 10 years, there’s been a growing number of voices saying that owning real estate is a terrible way to build wealth.
 Some are even rooting for real estate investors to lose money.

 Curiously, you don’t see this type of schadenfreude and rage against renters or stockholders by homeowners.
 I want to address this issue full on so you can make better financial decisions.

-For most of my post college life, I’ve had a drastically larger exposure to real estate over stocks.
-I needed a place to live so I figured it was better to pay down a mortgage than to pay someone rent.
-When it was time to buy another property, I simply rented out my old place for positive cash flow, and enjoyed my new place until it was time to rent it out again and buy a new place.
+For most of my post college life, I’ve had a larger exposure to real estate over stocks.
+I needed a place to live so I figured it was better to pay down a mortgage than to pay someone rent as soon as I mustered up the down payment.
+Further, I worked in Equities my entire career.
+Therefore, real estate was a great way to diversify my net worth.

-I’ve gone through this buy-rent-buy cycle three times now, and it’s been by far the easiest way to make and save several million in tax-advantageous dollars.
-Within the next five years, our plan is to go through another cycle and buy a Hawaiian beach property and rent out our current San Francisco primary residence.
+Within the next five years, our plan is to go through another cycle and buy a property in Honolulu close to the beach.
+We’ll then rent out our current San Francisco primary residence and hopefully build even more passive income.

 To buy real estate responsibly, you need to go through these steps:

 - Save enough for a 20% downpayment to avoid PMI plus have a buffer.

 - Have a financial institution deem you creditworthy enough to qualify for a mortgage.

 - Make an attractive enough offer to be accepted by the seller.